-I’ve found a wonderful community of writers on Twitter.
-These fellow writers are a constant source of encouragement, motivation, and hope for those like me who are writers and are hoping to one day became a published author.
+I’ve found a fantastic community of writers on Twitter.
+These fellow writers are a constant source of encouragement, motivation, and hope for those like me who are writers and hope to become a published author one day.

 I’ve found another community on Twitter that isn’t as encouraging, motivating, or hopeful as my fellow writers.
-That community includes Christians who espouse more hatred, anger, racism, sexism, and division than I’ve ever met in my entire 47 years of living.
-These Christians seem to be different ethnicities, races, ages, and political parties.
-I use the word “seem” because, with the supposed “bots” on Twitter, one can never be too sure.
+That community includes Christians who espouse more hatred, anger, racism, sexism, and division than I’ve ever met.
+These Christians seem to be of different ethnicities, races, ages, and political parties.
+I use the word “seem” because one can never be too sure with the supposed “bots” on Twitter.

 The hatred and anger I see on Twitter led me running, screaming, and crying to 1 John 4:20:

 “If a man say, I love God, and hateth his brother, he is a liar: for he that loveth not his brother whom he hath seen, how can he love God whom he hath not seen?”